 Simple English definitions for legal terms

-Read a random definition: immigrant
+Read a random definition: hearing officer

 Stay-Put Rule: When a child with a disability is receiving special education services, they must stay in their current school placement while any requests for changes are being reviewed.
 This means they cannot be moved to a different school or program until the review process is complete.